 Main content | back to top

-Mars B will add new infrastructure to help boost production at the Mars Field, located in the Gulf of Mexico.
-Production from the new platform is expected to start in around 2014 and at peak will add 100,000 barrels of oil equivalent (boe) a day.
+Mars B adds new infrastructure to help boost production at the Mars field in the Gulf of Mexico.
+Production from the new platform started in February 2014.

 |Location:||Gulf of Mexico, USA|